andrewsanchez/GenBankQC/README.rst

 .. _ETE Toolkit: http://etetoolkit.org/

-If you don't yet have a working conda installation, please download and install `Miniconda`_.
+If you don't yet have a functional conda environment, please download and install `Miniconda`_.

 .. _Miniconda: https://conda.io/miniconda.html